Pilates Reformer Exercises

-In this video, I demonstrate three basic exercises on the reformer:
+In this video, I demonstrate three basic pilates reformer exercises:

 1) Short Spine – Focus on spinal articulation and strengthening the abdominals.